-For example, considering a ‘Purpose 4’ calculation (see Level Concept [SG1]), it would also be permissible to use OEM-specific average data to determine the “discrepancy factor” based on analysis of data from their vehicles operating in the real-world for similar powertrains (e.g. for ICEVs, or ZEV/electric powertrains = BEVs, FCEVs, etc.), matched to the defined region of operation (i.e. sale).
+For example, considering a ‘Purpose 4’ calculation (see Level Concept [SG1]), it would also be permissible to use OEM-specific average data to determine the “discrepancy factor” based on analysis of data from their vehicles operating in the real-world for similar powertrains (e.g. for ICEVs, or ZEV/electric powertrains = PEVs, FCEVs, etc.), matched to the defined region of operation (i.e. sale).
 “Discrepancy factor” can only be quantified at the first time of vehicle registration (0 km). these factors should be defined and updated on a regular basis by the authorities.